kpn-advanced-analytics/modelFactoryPy/README.md

 ### How to get started with your own Model Factory:

 1) First of all, you need PostgresSQL.
-If you do not have it and want to play with modelfactory, install PostgresSQL on your laptop or use Amazon RDS (it allows a one year free trial).
+If you do not have it and want to play with modelfactory, install PostgresSQL on your laptop or use Amazon RDS (it allows a one year free trial). **ModelFactory works now also with Aster** (has some limitations at the moment, see sqlalchemy_mf_aster.

-2) After PostgresSQL is installed, create MODELFACTORY environmental variable.
+2) After PostgresSQL (or Aster) is installed, create MODELFACTORY environmental variable.
 On Windows it can be tricky, you need to do the following:

       -add a system environment variable MODELFACTORY with value of folder of your choice, for example: C:\Projects;